Ramón Flores (baseball)

 Ramón Flores (born March 26, 1992) is a Venezuelan professional baseball outfielder for the Diablos Rojos del México of the Mexican League.
-He has played in Major League Baseball (MLB) for the New York Yankees, Milwaukee Brewers, and Los Angeles Angels.
+He has previously played in Major League Baseball (MLB) for the New York Yankees, Milwaukee Brewers, and Los Angeles Angels.

 Professional career

 New York Yankees

 The New York Yankees signed Flores as an international free agent in 2008.
-Flores had a .302 batting average for the Tampa Yankees of the Class A-Advanced Florida State League in 2012, and the Yankees added him to their 40-man roster after the 2012 season to protect him from the Rule 5 draft.
+Flores had a .302 batting average for the Tampa Yankees of the High–A Florida State League in 2012, and the Yankees added him to their 40-man roster after the 2012 season to protect him from the Rule 5 draft.

-In the first game of the 2015 season, with the Scranton/Wilkes-Barre RailRiders of the Class AAA International League, Flores hit for the cycle.
+In the first game of the 2015 season, with the Scranton/Wilkes-Barre RailRiders of the Triple–A International League, Flores hit for the cycle.